kongfanhe/stock_flask_mongodb/README.md

-# Flask / MongoDB backend API
+# Flask and MongoDB backend API

 ## Introduction
 This repo serves as a backend API for [Wechat Miniprogram Stock repo](https://github.com/kongfanhe/stock_weixin_miniprogram).
 It also requires the stock prediction results from [this repo](https://github.com/kongfanhe/stock_lstm_tensorflow).
 Make sure you have read the previously mentioned repos and continue.